 Charlie and a rival vie for the favors of their landlady.
-In the park they each fall different girls, though Charlie's has a male friend already.
-Charlie considers suicide, is talked out of...
+In the park they each fall for different girls, though Charlie's has a male friend already.
+Charlie considers suicide, is talked ...
 See full summary »

 Ed Stephan <email@example.com>

 In The Rival Mashers, Chaplin is in full Tramp form and with plenty of kicking and punching and yanking people around with his cane, although I have to say that there are at least a few things that make this film stand out among the huge number that he was churning out for Keystone in 1914.
 First of all, it contains what has to be Charlie's most stylish cigarette lighting ever, it's classic.
 He oozes hilarious confidence, he's almost like a mobster.
 Also, it is one of the few films where a woman passes by him and stops to check him out, rather than the other way around.

 I also found it interesting that Chester Conklin seems to be trying to copy Charlie's outfit.
 He appears in pants which are wildly too big for him and hang limply off his hips, an outrageously tiny shirt and tie and an ill-fitting jacket, a little too similar to Chaplin's classic outfit not to notice.
 It should be noted, however, that Conklin ultimately performed in nearly 300 films, almost four times as many as Chaplin, but there is clearly no question about who was the more talented filmmaker and/or actor.